Read Month One

 Another month, another blog post (sorry this one is a few days late)!

-A big part of this month has been spent getting ready for the CMM choir productions of Stargazers.
+A big part of November was spent getting ready for the CMM choir productions of Stargazers.
 I began by printing out 200 inserts, folding them all and putting them inside the audience leaflets – it seemed to take forever!
 At the final few rehearsals, I was playing oboe and flute as this is what I’d be doing during the performances.
 Although oboe is my weapon of choice, some of the music for Stargazers requires a 3-octave range – enter my flute.
 As well as this, the softer tone of the flute is better suited to some of the gentler songs in the musical, and therefore I decided I would play both (although not at the same time).
 After a mid-week joint rehearsal with both choirs, with almost the full band present, the first performance was held on the following Sunday.
 It was great fun to be a part of it, and lovely to see how all the rehearsing had come together to produce a fantastic performance.

 This month I also experienced my first Worship Works event in a place near Barnsley with the wonderful name of Jump.
 As well as playing oboe for the worship songs, I was also in charge of operating the static video camera which recorded the sessions of the day.
 I later spent time in the office editing these recordings down to remove the copyrighted material which means that the resulting videos can be used as an example of Roger’s teaching.